-Norwich Solar Technologies (NST) recently built a solar installation to provide renewable electricity at reduced prices to sixteen customers, including fourteen single-family homeowners on Starlake Lane in Norwich, Vermont.
+Norwich Solar (NS) recently built a solar installation to provide renewable electricity at reduced prices to sixteen customers, including fourteen single-family homeowners on Starlake Lane in Norwich, Vermont.
 The system was built on land owned by Twin Pines Housing, a non-profit specializing in affordable housing.

 The project has three solar arrays, each of 15 kilowatts, AC.
 This system may sound pretty common nowadays.
 In fact, some might call it unremarkable.
 But there is one thing about it that makes it a powerful example of what can be done locally to solve big problems.
 The Community Impact Investment works to invest in our communities with an intentional, positive outcome for all parties.

 In addition to the other work Norwich Solar does, which includes all aspects of design through installation, NST has been working out how to get solar power to those who cannot otherwise afford it, often because they are excluded from participating in federal incentive programs.
 The problem with the programs is that the incentives they offer for solar installations come in the form of tax credits.
 Non-profit organizations, such as churches and schools, do not pay taxes, so tax credits are not of much use.
 Similarly, many people do not earn enough money to owe much in taxes, so credits don’t do them any good either.
 Many of these electricity customers would like to get solar power, but the system is not designed to be helpful to them.

 What NST does is play matchmaker for these people and organizations, finding local impact investors (LII) who wish to put money into local solar systems as an investment.
 These impact investors own the systems, make a modest return with tax credits, charge a discounted price for electricity, and typically sell the systems to those who use the electricity at a reduced price when the credits run out.